forcedotcom/service-cloud-doc/EmbeddedService/iframeExample/README.md

 # Use an Iframe to Protect Embedded Service Chat on Your Website

-This example goes along with the forthcoming blog post, "Use an Iframe to Protect Embedded Service Chat on Your Website".
+This example goes along with the blog post, [Use an Iframe to Protect Embedded Service Chat on Your Website](https://developer.salesforce.com/blogs/2020/02/use-an-iframe-to-protect-embedded-service-chat-on-your-website.html).

-(Link TBD)